 Read the full article

-On some teams it is also possible to volunteer for a single day by putting in an effort of eight hours and gaining access to the festival on that day.
+On some teams, it's also possible to volunteer for just one day by contributing 8 hours of work in exchange for access to the festival that day.

 Read the full article